Cavite Province Top 10 Places To Visit in 2020 [Updated]

 Before you start getting too excited about the fact there are beaches within driving distance of Manila in Cavite, it’s important to note that these are not classic tourist-oriented beaches, with beautiful white sand and crystal clear waters.

 These are very much local beaches and are not really geared up of foreign tourism compared to other Philippines destinations.

 Having said that, this does not mean they are not worthy of visiting.
 Aside from the beaches, there are also some notable mountains that are worth visiting and also some of the historical landmarks.

-Let’s take a brief look now at the top 10 places that I would recommend to visit in Cavite province.
+Let’s take a brief look now at the top 10 places that I would recommend to visit in Cavite province in 2020.

 1).
 Paniman Beach

 I have previously written about Paniman Beach and I have since received a surprisingly large amount of interest in this place.

 It’s been almost a year since I went there and I wrote about the fact that at the time I visited, it was basically a deserted wasteland.

 And when I say deserted, I don’t just mean that there weren’t many people there, I mean that the beach was abandoned and the whole resort was in a state of total disrepair.